Tour of Yancheng Coastal Wetlands

-Tour of Yancheng Coastal Wetlands is a men's one-day cycle race which takes place in China.
+Tour of Yancheng Coastal Wetlands was a men's one-day road cycle race in China.
 The first edition was a one-day race and was rated by the UCI as a 1.2 event as part of the UCI Asia Tour.
 The 2015 edition included two stages and was rated as a 2.2 event.
+The race returned to one-day format in 2016 and has not been held since.